-Proteomics, Metabolomics and Mass Spectrometry Facility
+Montana State Mass Spectrometry Facility

 Core Facility Users: Please make sure to cite us in your publications in the below format

-“Funding for Proteomics, Metabolomics and Mass Spectrometry Facility used in this publication was made possible in part by the MJ Murdock Charitable Trust and the National Institute of General Medical Sciences of the National Institutes of Health under Award Number P20GM103474.
+“Funding for the Montana State Mass Spectrometry Facility used in this publication was made possible in part by the MJ Murdock Charitable Trust, the National Institute of General Medical Sciences of the National Institutes of Health under Award Numbers P20GM103474 and S10OD28650, and the MSU Office of Research and Economic Development .
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.”